Female employee awarded over £43,000 after being discriminated against and dismissed because she was pregnant (Freear v Vossloh Cogifer UK Ltd)

 The decision of the Employment Tribunal in Freear v Vossloh Cogifer UK Ltd

-Liability having been dealt with at an earlier hearing, the Employment Tribunal awarded Ms Freear the following sums in compensation:
+Liability having been dealt with at an earlier hearing, the Employment Tribunal awarded Ms Freear the following sums in compensation for her Employment Tribunal claims:

 - Injury to feelings: £13,236.92